India shuts Taj Mahal; Pakistan cases rise after quarantine errors

 There have been concerns that over-stretched health systems in India and the region could struggle to handle a surge in cases.
 New Delhi has already taken measures including suspending most visas into the country.

-Indian health authorities are analysing data from more than 1,000 patients who had not travelled to coronavirus-affected regions and were not known to have come into contact with confirmed cases, to determine whether the disease has begun spreading through the country, a senior official from the Indian Council of Medical Research (ICMR) said.
+Indian health authorities are analysing data from more than 1,000 patients who had not travelled to coronavirus-affected regions but were known to have come in contact with confirmed cases, to determine whether the disease has begun spreading through the country, a senior official from the Indian Council of Medical Research said.

 “That will tell us whether it has already reached in-community, or we are still in the earlier stage where the disease is limited to the traveller and close contacts,” the official told Reuters.